 Incentivizing the first visit of any visitor can create a great impact that can result in a purchase.
 It may come at a little cost to you but that adds great value to your business in the longer run.

 The offer should be exclusive and limited time to prompt the customer to make a purchase.
-This is one of the ways to make sure that the bounce rate off your website is reduced.
+This is one of the ways to make sure that the bounce rate of your website is reduced.
+And needless to say, convert more first-time website visitors into buyers.

 2. Email People Who Don’t Complete Purchase